tjburns08/knn_sleepwalk/README.md

 ![](knn_sleepwalk_clip.gif)

 ## Additional notes
 In the current implementation, the nearest neighbors are computed using Euclidean distance.
 Future versions of this software will have additional metrics, like cosine distance.

+## Acknowledgements
+Sofie VanGassen for making me aware of the sleepwalk package.
+Marie Burns for providing the data used in the demo.
+AG Mei and AG Grutzkau at the German Rheumatism Research Center for providing feedback and data in the earlier stages of this project (see the slide deck I linked above).